postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 (5)Authorisation pursuant to paragraph 2 shall not be obligatory for a hunter from a Member State being in possession of a firearm and ammunition of category C or a marksman in respect of sporting firearms of category B or C and ammunition for them provided that they are in possession of the European firearms pass listing such transporting firearms and provided that they are able to substantiate the reason for his/her journey, in particular by producing an invitation under paragraph 4.

-(6)Authorisation pursuant to paragraph 2 shall not be obligatory for other holders of a European firearms pass for firearms of category B or C and ammunition for such firearms in the case of transit, if the firearm is recorded in the pass and if the Police Presidium of the Czech Republic (hereinafter referred to as the &#39;Police Presidium&#39;) granted its authorisation in advance.
+(6)Authorisation pursuant to paragraph 2 shall not be obligatory for other holders of a European firearms pass for firearms of category B or C and ammunition for such firearms in the case of transit, if the firearm is recorded in the pass and if the Police Presidium of the Czech Republic (hereinafter referred to as the 'Police Presidium') granted its authorisation in advance.
 Such authorisation may be granted for a period of up to one year and shall be entered in the European firearms pass and may be extended always for one more year.

 (7)Travellers from a third country who travel to a Member State must produce, when being checked  at the external border of the European Union, the authorisation of each Member State through which they intend to travel with a firearm or ammunition.